Davit Skhirtladze

-Davit Skhirtladze (დავით სხირტლაძე; born 16 March 1993) is a Georgian professional footballer who plays as a midfielder for Iberia 1999.
+Davit Skhirtladze (დავით სხირტლაძე; born 16 March 1993) is a Georgian professional footballer who plays as a midfielder for Slovakian 2.
+Liga club Pohronie.

 Club career

 Skhirtladze started training with the Danish side AGF in January 2011.
 After several months with reserve squad, he was eventually granted professional contract and joined the first-team.

 In January 2016, Skhirtladze joined Silkeborg on a free transfer.
 He left the club after a mutual agreement in September 2018.

 On 12 February 2021, Skhirtladze returned to Denmark and joined Danish 1st Division club Viborg FF on a deal for the rest of the season.
 He left Viborg again at the end of the season.

 On 15 January 2025, Dinamo Tbilisi announced that Skhirtladze had left the club after his contract had expired.